 -

-Switch from Max Conversions BEFORE scaling budget.
+Switch from Max Conversions BEFORE you scale budget.
 Budget increases on Max Conversions cause proportional bid inflation.
+Every time.

 -